hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 #### Lists

-A list is a sequence of values.
-Lists are defined either explicitly or implicitly.
-For example, add one of the following to `variables.tf`:
+Like lists or arrays found in many programming languages, a list is a sequence of values.

+Add a variable to `variables.tf` to define the CIDR network blocks to your configuration as a list.

 ```hcl
 # Either implicitly by using a default value of empty brackets: